reallyreadit/blog/readme.md

         ```

 - Run `bundle install` to install dependencies.

-## Development

-Run `./run.sh` in your terminal to start a live development server.
+- Run `./run.sh` in your terminal to start a live development server.

 ## Deployment